-- Single measure to provide an understanding of security volatility as compared to the market.
-This understanding of stock volatility helps the porfolio manager with his decisions of adding or deleting this security from the portfolio.
+- Single measures to provide an understanding of security volatility as compared to the market.
+This understanding of stock volatility helps the portfolio manager with his decisions of adding or deleting this security from the portfolio.

 Disadvantages of CAPM Beta